tangentstorm/tangentswarm/README.md

 2. If not, it assigns a new port number and adds it to the configuration
 3. It creates a directory for the repository/branch if it doesn't exist
 4. It clones the repository and checks out the branch
+5. For new repositories, it runs the initialization commands (and asks to continue if any fail)
-5. It creates or updates a tmux session with three panes
+6. It creates or updates a tmux session with three panes
-6. It launches the configured programs in each pane
+7. It launches the configured programs in each pane
-7. Finally, it attaches to the tmux session
+8. Finally, it attaches to the tmux session

 ## Default Setup